Mihir-Null/MissMinutes/readme.md

 ### Environment Variables

 After modifying `.env` file, you need to:
-1. Start a new terminal session, or
+1. Start a new terminal session
-2. Restart your IDE

 This is because environment variables are loaded when the terminal/IDE session starts.
 Changes to `.env` won't affect existing sessions.